Emoji Reactions on Telegram: Unreliable Indicators of Emotional Resonance: Introduction

 \section{Introduction}

 Emoji reactions are a central feature of digital platforms, enabling users to respond quickly and visually to content.
 While much research has focused on in-text emojis (i.e., linguistic elements embedded within authored messages), emoji reactions (i.e., reactions appended by readers as lightweight feedback mechanisms), remain comparatively underexplored.
 Yet they are equally revealing, as they are instantaneous, costless, and a quick way to interact with content without composing a reply.
 Moreover, while prior work has examined in-text emojis, showing they amplify sentiment~\cite{shiha2017effects}, improve sentiment classification~\cite{liu2021improving}, and provide emotional nuance~\cite{lou2024emoji, khan2025sentiment}, this understanding has often been extended implicitly to emoji reactions~\cite{pool2016distant}, treating them as affective signals.
-However, this assumption has rarely been tested empirically.
-Recent work suggests that emoji reactions may instead express pragmatic or social meanings, such as to approve or normalize toxic discourse~\cite{morales2025thumbs}.
+However, recent work suggests that emoji reactions may instead express pragmatic or social meanings, such as to approve or normalize toxic discourse~\cite{morales2025thumbs}.

-Here we investigate the communicative function of emoji reactions on Telegram, a messaging platform widely used for news, politics, and activism.
+Building on this idea, we provide the first large-scale study examining whether emoji reactions actually reflect emotional resonance, an assumption often implicitly adopted when reactions are used as proxy labels in sentiment analysis.
+To do so, we investigate the communicative function of emoji reactions on Telegram, a messaging platform widely used for news, politics, and activism.
 On Telegram, emoji reactions are publicly visible and frequently used, making them a rich signal of collective response.
-In detail, we analyze over 650k Telegram messages and their associated emoji reactions.
+In detail, we analyze over 650k crypto-related Telegram messages and their associated emoji reactions.
 We combine large-scale emotion classification with rhetorical analysis to examine the alignment between message tone and reaction type.
-In particular, we address three research questions: \begin{itemize} \item \textbf{RQ1}: Do emoji reactions align with the sentiment expressed in the original message? \item \textbf{RQ2}: Do emoji reactions reflect emotional resonance? \item \textbf{RQ3}: What message features predict emoji reactions? \end{itemize}
+In particular, we address three research questions: \begin{itemize} \item \textbf{RQ1}: Do emoji reactions align with the sentiment expressed in the original message? \item \textbf{RQ2}: Do emoji reactions reflect the emotional tone of the original message, creating emotional resonance? \item \textbf{RQ3}: Which message features predict emoji reactions? \end{itemize}